Renting: moving out

 Claiming your bond

-To claim the bond either you or the landlord/agent (or both of you if you agree) need to either:
+To claim the bond either you or the landlord or agent (or both of you if you agree) need to either:

-1. Use the Rental Bonds Online website to claim your bond if it was lodged online.
+1. If your bond was lodged online, use the Rental Bonds Online website to claim your bond.

 2. If it wasn’t lodged online, complete and lodge a Claim for Refund of Bond Money form with Fair Trading.